Why They Give

 I grew up in Weldon, a small town in northeastern North Carolina.
 It was a wonderful small town that had a small, public school which had great teachers.
-My mother, a graduate of The Woman’s College, was a teacher in the schools, teaching French and History.
-I considered a number of options for college, including some in the Northeast, before narrowing my list to two: Duke and The Woman’s College.
-Without pressure from my mother, I chose The Woman’s College.
+My mother, a graduate of Woman’s College, was a teacher in the schools, teaching French and history.
+I considered a number of options for college, including some in the Northeast, before narrowing my list to two: Duke and Woman’s College.
+Without pressure from my mother, I chose Woman’s College.
 I never regretted it.
 It provided a balanced liberal arts program with professors committed to good pedagogy.
 I received a B.A. in Economics.

 I wanted to make contributions to projects and colleges I felt important.
 Yet, my small estate could not sustain substantial withdrawals with no income stream to support my retirement.
 The Gift Annuity is a good way of meeting both goals.

-The main benefit is that I can support multiple projects with multiple annuities which benefit the projects but, at the same time, provide partial support for my living expenses during retirement.
+The main benefit is I can support multiple projects with multiple annuities which benefit the projects but, at the same time, provide partial support for my living expenses during retirement.
 I chose to support the Ashby Residential College.
 The endowment created for the College provides on-going support for the academic programs of that particular learning community, and students will benefit from my gift for years to come.